Parbatya Chattagram Pahari Chhatra Parishad (PCP)

 The PCP has branches in the educational institutions at university, college and school levels.
 The PCP has also branches in all the three hill districts and upazilas (sub-districts) in Chittagong Hill Tracts (CHT).
 Besides, there are also metropolitan committees in all over the country.

-At present, Mr. Juwel Chakma is president of the organization while Mr. Rambhai Pangkhua and Mr. Prue Aung Marma are assigned with responsibilities as General Secretary and Organizing Secretary respectively.
+At present, Mr. Suman Marma is president of the organization while Mr. Nipon Tripura and Mr. Jagadish Chakma are assigned with responsibilities as General Secretary and Organizing Secretary respectively.

 The contact address of the PCP is as follows: